lvhoanthanh/react-login/backend/readme.md

 ```

 ### FR-03: Secure Score Submission
-- Clients submit score changes via a REST API.
+- Any user action triggers a score update.
-- Backend validates the request, updates DB, and then broadcasts event.
+- Backend validates the action, updates the score in the database, and broadcasts the updated score event.

 **Endpoint:**
 ```sh